A (Pretty Little Liars)

 "A" is a fictional character in the Pretty Little Liars franchise.
 Created by author Sara Shepard in 2006, the character serves as the main antagonist in both the television and book series.
-It has also appeared in the web series Pretty Dirty Secrets (2012).
+"A" has also appeared in the web series Pretty Dirty Secrets (2012).

 Working as an anonymous figure, “A” is a stalker who blackmails, manipulates and tortures the main characters of the franchise.

-In the novel series, the first and original "A" was revealed to be Mona Vanderwaal.
-The second, and final, "A" is revealed as Alison Dilaurentis and her helper as Nick Maxwell.
+In the novel and television series, "A" has been revealed as multiple characters.

-In the television series, the first and original “A” was revealed to be Mona Vanderwaal.
-Mona later builds “The A-Team” with the help of the second “Big A,” Charlotte DiLaurentis.
-The series concluded with the third and final “Uber A” being revealed as Alex Drake, the twin sister of Spencer Hastings.

-In the fourth Pretty Little Liars series, Original Sin, Archie Waters takes the identity of "A", working together with his father, Marshall Clanton.

 Development

 Characterization

 In the original television series, all three characters who take up the identity of "A" are mentally ill women seeking revenge for something that has negatively altered their lives.
-“A” frequently manipulates, blackmails and tortures.

-“A” has a love for riddles and dolls, usually referring the Liars as their own dolls.
+“A” frequently manipulates, blackmails, and tortures.
+“A” has a love for riddles and dolls, usually referring to the Liars as their own living dolls.

-In Original Sin and the novels, A kills multiple people in order to achieve their roles.
+In Original Sin and the novels, "A" kills multiple people in order to achieve their goals.